barneydesmond/blog/_posts/2012-12-24-back-again.markdown

 We don't have internet access yet, but we managed to get to Akiba and crash at the hotel.
 We're at Via Inn, the same place I stayed in when I last visited with Omochikaeri nine months ago.

 {% insert_image DS8_0604.jpg %}
-Caption: We're on level 3 this time, which means our lukcy font is Rotis Sans Serif.
+Caption: We're on level 3 this time, which means our lucky font is Rotis Sans Serif.
 Akira will be pleased.